Code-Institute-Submissions/AdventureCall/README.md

 Thanks to the following people for making the project happen:

-- My Mentor
+- My  Antonija Šimić
 - The [Code Institute](https://codeinstitute.net/) Slack Community.
 - The [Code Institute](https://codeinstitute.net/) tutors and instructional material.
 Tutor Stephen for his pep talk.
 Tutor Miklos for his perserverance.
 Tutor Xavier for his excellent resources.
-- My Wife Joanna Johnston for her (contructive) criticism and understanding when I lock myself away in the attic for hours on end
+- My Wife Joanna Johnston for her (constructive) criticism and understanding when I lock myself away in the attic for hours on end